 )

-- OptionMenu is used to create a dropdown in the application.
-It is not ideal to display large data because it does not have a scrollbar but it consumes less space and displays the appropriate amount of options.
+- OptionMenu is used to create a drop-down in the application.
+It is not ideal to display large data because it does not have a scrollbar, but it consumes less space and displays the appropriate number of options.

-- We have used OptionMenu to display a list of countries of the North America Continent.
+- We have used OptionMenu to display a list of countries of the North American continent.

-- under step 1 we have used the keyword OptionMenu to create the widget and we have placed it inside the right_frame, variable assigned is StringVar() which means different string values will be involved. *countries mean all the countries on the list.
+- Under step 1, we have used the keyword OptionMenu to create the widget, and we have placed it inside the right_frame.
+The variable assigned is StringVar(), which means different string values will be involved. *countries mean all the countries on the list.

-- under step 2 we have countries = [] which is an empty list and it will be appended by country names. variable =StringVar() means string will keep on changing.
+- Under step 2, we have countries = [], which is an empty list, and it will be appended by country names. variable =StringVar() means the string will keep on changing.

-- under step 3 we are reading the country names from a text file then using a loop we are appending each country inside the list.
+- Under step 3, we are reading the country names from a text file, then using a loop, we are appending each country to the list.

 # step 2